Luigi Ghirri's Photography in Bologna

 His first photo is a view of Pontevecchio in Firenze, shot during a school trip.
 That's probably the only black and white photo of Ghirri you'll ever see.

-But it's from 1970 that Ghirri starts to explore photography in a new, original way.
+But it was in 1970 that Ghirri started to explore photography in a new, original way.

 The poetry of Ghirri's photography